o1-labs/docs2/docs/zkapps/o1js/interact-with-mina.md

 ];
 ```

-## In zkApps, the public input is the account update

-The public input is data that is shared between the prover and verifier.

-You might wonder: what, exactly, is proved?
+You might wonder: what, exactly, is proved here?
 How is the proof linked to the account update it is part of?

 The proof attests to two different things:

 - The execution of `myMethod()`
 - The public input of that execution

 Recall that all method arguments are _private inputs_.
 So, the verifier doesn't get to see them, and the proof doesn't say anything about them (it only says that there were _some_ private inputs that satisfied all constraints).
 However, a zk proof can also have a public input.
 In the case of zkApps, **the public input is the account update**.
-It is passed in implicitly with `tx.prove()`.
-The prover function (smart contract logic) creates its own account update and constrains it to equal the public input.
+It is passed in implicitly when you do `tx.prove()`.
+The prover function (i.e., your smart contract logic) creates its own account update and constrains it to equal the public input.

-The public input as data that is shared between the prover and verifier:

-- The verifier passes in the public input when verifying it.
-- The proof is valid only if it was created with _the same public input_.

-The proof attests to the validity of exactly this account update.
-If you change the account update before sending it to the Mina network, the proof is no longer valid.

-The only valid account updates for a zkApp account are the ones created according to the logic of your `SmartContract`.
-This core concept is why zkApp smart contracts execute on the client side.
+You can think of the public input as data that is shared between the prover and verifier.
+The verifier passes in the public input when verifying it, and the proof is valid only if it was created with _the same public input_.
+This means that this proof attests to the validity of exactly this account update.
+If you change the account update before sending it to the Mina network, the proof is no longer not be valid.
+In other words: The only valid account updates for a zkApp account are the ones created according to the logic of your `SmartContract`.
+This is the core of why we can have smart contracts that execute on the client side.

-## Payment to zkApp example
+## Payments and more on public inputs

-This example pays out MINA from a zkApp.

-To send MINA, use `this.send()` from a smart contract method:
+To continue the discussion of account updatess, this example is important on its own: Paying out MINA from a zkApp.
+To send MINA, you can use `this.send()` from your smart contract method:

 ```ts
 class MyContract extends SmartContract {